kahliloppenheimer/rust-ray-tracer/README.md

 # Rust ray tracer

-Implementation of a basic ray tracer in rust with minimal external library usage.
+Implementation of a basic ray tracer in Rust with minimal external library usage.